xiaoRoy/flutter-in-action/note/building-beautiful-UIs-with-flutter.md

 ##### Wrap longer lines

 `Expanded` widget- A widget that expands a child of a Row, Column, or Flex so that the child fills the available space.
+Expanded allows a widget like Column to impose layout constraints (in this case the Column's width), on a child widget.

 __More About Widget__